 3) Cork Flooring

 Aside from its excellent insulation and thermal properties (which means you can walk on it barefoot although the year), cork floors are typical during the boom of Eichler homes during the American post-war.
-Eichler homes is a distinctive residential style of Mid-century modern that is characterized by its light-filled spaces and low flat roofs.
+Eichler homes is a distinctive Mid-century modern residential style characterized by its light-filled spaces and low flat roofs.

 Today, you get a variety of cork flooring finishes, from natural cork look to simulated stone or tile look that you can mix or match to suit your interior style.